Forsyth experiences three more COVID-19 related deaths, lowest case total since Dec. 1

-Forsyth County tied for its lowest daily COVID-19 case count of December, but with three additional virus-related deaths, the N.C.
+Forsyth County tied for its lowest daily COVID-19 case count of December but reported three additional virus-related deaths, the N.C.
 Department of Health and Human Services reported Sunday.

 With the three additional COVID-19 related deaths, there have been 216 in the county.